 |

-| Launder | W H LAUNDER - Length 7 in; one-piece steel stick, marked W H LAUNDER M’F’G’R on side of shaft, #29 in Wilson’s candlestick book (see article in Eureka #5 pp 8-9 by Thorpe); Launder was thought to have worked in the Bodie, CA area; ex-Dave Thorpe collection; with NM petrified wood specimen (W. H. Launder's name appears on a few crudely made candlesticks but very little is known as to who he was and where he practiced his trade.
-Recently, Leo Stambaugh ran across a letterhead with the W. H. Launder General Blacksmith Horseshoer label at the top with a Central City, CO location dated in the late 1890s.
-Perhaps Mr. Launder was an itinerant blacksmith who moved around to the mining camps of the west as many others did.
-See Stambaugh, Eureka #33, p 17) | |
+Launder | W H LAUNDER - Length 7 in; one-piece steel stick, marked W H LAUNDER M’F’G’R on side of shaft, #29 in Wilson’s candlestick book, with NM petrified wood specimen, ex-Dave Thorpe collection (W. H. Launder's name appears on a few crudely made candlesticks but very little was known as to who he was or where he practiced his trade.
+Recently, Leo Stambaugh ran across a billhead with the W. H. Launder General Blacksmith Horseshoer label at the top with a Gregory Street, Central City, CO shop location dated June 1st, 1892.
+The bill is signed as paid by W. H. Launder.
+It would appear that the Launder stick is another in the line of Colorado candlesticks.
+The signed bill is shown in the following pic.
+See Stambaugh, Eureka #33, p 17) | ![]() |

-| Total images: 172 | Last update: 6/25/10 1:52 PM | Help | |
+Total images: 342 | Last update: 8/22/20 3:28 PM | Help |